 - 4. Prior to recordation of the final map, the applicant shall pay In-Lieu Park Fees to the San Mateo County Planning and Building Department pursuant to Section 7055.3 of the Subdivision Regulations.
 The current amount is \$8,626.10, but shall be calculated at the time of recordation using the most recent assessed value of the parcel as required by Section 7055.3 of the Subdivision Regulations. - 5.
-All utilities serving the subdivision shall be installed underground.

-- 6. The applicant must incorporate the use of pervious materials in the designs of driveways, patio areas, walkways, etc., for all future construction on the 19 parcels indicated for development.
+All utilities serving the subdivision shall be installed underground. - 6.
+The applicant must incorporate the use of pervious materials in the designs of driveways, patio areas, walkways, etc., for all future construction on the 19 parcels indicated for development.
 Pervious materials include, but are not limited to, pervious pavers on sand, turf block, pervious pavement, porous asphalt or gravel. - 7.
 The applicant shall enter into a contract with the San Mateo County Planning and Building Department for all mitigation monitoring for this project.
 The fee shall be staff's cost, plus 10 percent required in the current Planning Service Fee Schedule.
-Planning staff may, at their discretion, contract these services to an independent contractor at cost, plus an additional 10 percent for contract administration. - 8.
-The applicant shall comply with all mitigation measures listed below (which are derived from the Revised Final Environmental Impact Report made available to the public on August 21, 2015): - Mitigation Measure 4.1-1a: Prior to recordation of the final map, the project 8.a. applicant shall submit a landscape plan for review and approval by the San Mateo County Planning Department (County Planning Department).
+Planning staff may, at their discretion, contract these services to an independent contractor at cost, plus an additional 10 percent for contract administration.

+- 8. The applicant shall comply with all mitigation measures listed below (which are derived from the Environmental Impact Report: - 8.a.
+Mitigation Measure 4.1-1a: Prior to recordation of the Final Map, the project applicant shall submit a landscape plan for review and approval by the San Mateo County Planning and Building Department Community Development Director Commission and allow for a 30-day public review and commenting period.
 The landscape plan shall include the location, size, and species of any proposed landscaping and shall include, but not be limited to, hedges or other appropriate vegetation that will provide opaque screening between the northeastern edge of the project site and the residences along the southern side of Parrott Drive.
-In addition, all proposed landscaping shall be of native, non-invasive species.
+In addition, all proposed landscaping shall be of native, non-invasive species that must also minimize fire hazards and use water-efficient irrigation systems.
 Areas used for the storage of landscape maintenance or other equipment, supplies, or debris shall be shielded from view by fencing, landscaping or other means.
-Prior to final approval of the final map, a site inspection shall be required by the County Planning Department to verify that all approved landscaping has been implemented or bonds posted for performance; a maintenance bond shall be required.
-All perimeter landscaping shall serve to screen and/or enhance views of the project site from surrounding roadways and neighborhoods (see also Conditions No. 8.b. and 8.l.). - 8.b.
-Mitigation Measure 4.1-1b: Prior to the issuance of a grading permit "hard card," the applicant is required to submit a tree replacement plan that shall not exceed the following specifications: - For each loss of a significant indigenous tree, there shall be a replacement with three or more trees, as determined by the Community Development Director, of the same species using at least 5-gallon size stock. - For each loss of a significant exotic tree, there shall be a replacement with three or more trees, as determined by the Community Development Director that the substitute tree can survive and flourish in the regional climatic conditions. - Replacement trees shall require a surety deposit for both performance (installation of tree, staking, and providing an irrigation system) and maintenance.
+Prior to final approval of the Final Map, a site inspection shall be required by the County Planning Department to verify that all approved landscaping has been implemented or bonds posted for performance; a maintenance bond shall be required.
+All perimeter landscaping shall serve to screen and/or enhance views of the project site from surrounding roadways and neighborhoods (see also Condition Nos.
+8.b. and 8.k.). - 8.b.
+Mitigation Measure 4.1-1b: Prior to the issuance of a grading permit "hard card," the applicant is required to submit a tree replacement plan that shall comply with the following specifications: - For each loss of a significant indigenous tree, there shall be a replacement with three trees, as determined by the Community Development Director, of the same species using at least 5-gallon size stock. - For each loss of a significant exotic tree, there shall be a replacement with three trees, as determined by the Community Development Director that the substitute tree can survive and flourish in the regional climatic conditions. - Replacement trees shall require a surety deposit for both performance (installation of tree, staking, and providing an irrigation)

+system) and maintenance.
 Maintenance shall be required for no less than two and no more than five years as determined by the Community Development Director.